devonfw-tutorials/katacoda-scenarios/cobigen-angular-client-generation/step7.md

 Open the 'app-routing.module.ts file in the IDE.
 `devonfw/workspaces/main/cobigen-angular/devon4ng-application-template/src/app/app-routing.module.ts`{{open}}

-This file configures which modules should be loaded when the user navigates to a specific url inside the application.
+This file configures which modules should be loaded when the user navigates to a specific URL inside the application.

-To display the employee data inside the newly created section of the application we have to change the children object of home like it it shown in the following code snippet.
+To display the employee data inside the newly created section of the application we have to change the children object of home like it is shown in the following code snippet.

 ```
     children: [{